Ukrainian fencer Olena Kryvytska: 'I hope to wake up without war' | DW | 05.03.2022

 Olena Kryvytska: The situation isn't easy.
 It's not just hard for me and my family, but for everyone in Ukraine.
 But we're trying to remain calm.
 That's the best thing we can do.
 If we descend into panic, we won't be able to make decisions.
 We have to try and keep a cool head.

-Ten days ago, Russia invaded Ukraine.
-What has the last week been like for you?
+What has the last week been like for you, since Russia invaded Ukraine?

 February 23 was my birthday.
-The following night, I was woken at 6am by my husband.
+The following morning, I was woken at 6 a.m. by my husband.
 In 15 minutes, we packed all our essentials together and got in the car with our two dogs to drive to a safer place.
 The noise of the explosions was very loud.
 It was a very precarious situation.
 We've left our house, our home, behind and we'll probably never see it again.

-Over one million people have already fled the country.
+Over 1 million people have already fled the country.
 Are you going to leave Ukraine, too?

 I have friends abroad messaging me every day and offering help.
 So we could leave the country.
 But I want to stay here.
 My family are here, my parents are here.
 I'm going to stay here as long as possible.